 b)Ministry of External Affairs /Foreign affairs/HRD

 d)U.A.E.
 Foreign Office (in U.A.E.)

-A, B, & C attestations are required from country where Degree has been obtained.
+A, B, & C attestations are required from the country where Degree has been obtained.

 Attestations required are

 A & B attestations are required from the country where you are registered as a practitioner.

 4. Mark list/Transcripts – NO. 3 & 4 to be attested by College /University